-The new class of RTRW's also contains completely new examples which have motivated this general study.
+The new class of RTRWs also contains completely new examples which have motivated this general study.
 These examples are of random walks in random media, where the trapping mechanism is not imposed a priori, but is a consequence of the geometric characteristics of the medium.
-For instance one of our main motivations is given by the random walk on an incipient critical Galton Watson tree (introduced by Kesten in \cite{kesten}, see also~\cite{BarlowKumagai2006}).
+For instance, one of our main motivations is given by the random walk on an incipient critical Galton--Watson tree (introduced by Kesten in \cite{kesten}, see also \cite{BarlowKumagai2006}).
 This incipient critical tree can be seen as made of a one-dimensional backbone, and of very long dead-ends (in fact finite critical trees) attached to this backbone.
 The trapping landscape is here of geometric origin: the projection of the random walk along the backbone is trapped by the very long sojourns in the dead-ends.
-We are also interested in the similar problem of the random walk on the invasion percolation cluster on a regular tree (see~\cite{ipc}).
+We are also interested in the similar problem of the random walk on the invasion percolation cluster on a regular tree (see \cite{ipc}).
 These two examples will not be treated here, but in a forthcoming work.

-In this paper, we build the foundation by studying the general question of understanding the scaling limits of our general class of RTRW's in dimension one.
-We call this general class of limit processes Randomly Trapped Brownian Motions (RTBM's).
-These processes are all obtained through random time-changes of Brownian Motion.
+In this paper, we build the foundation by studying the general question of understanding the scaling limits of our general class of RTRWs in dimension one.
+We call this general class of limit processes Randomly Trapped Brownian Motions (RTBMs).
+These processes are all obtained through random time-changes of Brownian motion.
 The needed class of time changes is rich and complex.
-The class of RTBM's contains naturally the scaling limits of the examples mentioned above, i.e.~the Brownian Motion, the FK dynamics, and the FIN-diffusion.
+The class of RTBMs contains naturally the scaling limits of the examples mentioned above, that is, the Brownian motion, the FK dynamics, and the FIN-diffusion.
 But it also contains very interesting new processes, which we call Spatially Subordinated Brownian Motions (SSBM).
 The class of geometric models mentioned above (the random walk on the incipient critical tree and the invasion percolation cluster) have scaling limits that belong to these new classes of models, hence the necessity of the general study done here.